-Welcome to the 2022-23 school year and the elementary division.
-We look forward to working with your family.
+Welcome to the 2022-23 school year and to Westerville Central/North/South High School.
+We look forward to working with you and your children as partners in their education.
 We are happy to have you as part of the Westerville schools family.
-We are confident this will be a successful and exciting year for you and your child/children.
+We are confident this will be a successful and exciting year.

-This handbook is provided as a convenient resource for you and will answer many common questions about our division and district.
-It is divided into two sections containing policy and information relevant to policies unique to elementary buildings and district policy, procedures and programs.
-The collective information is to help convey what is expected for the health, safety and wellbeing of all.
-We ask that you take the time to review it with your child so that he/she understands our rules and procedures.
-Please keep the handbook in a secure, accessible place for easy reference throughout the year or bookmark it on your computer.
+We provide this handbook for you as a convenient resource that will answer many common questions about high school and the district procedures.
+We ask you take the time to read it with your child as a family so you understand our procedures.
+Please keep the handbook in a secure, accessible place for easy reference throughout the year (or bookmark it on your computer, as the contents are online at www.wcsoh.org).